 Tewet Tarn is a lovely, rarely visited tarn and the object of this short walk in St John’s in the Vale.
 Enjoy the church on the walk and the excellent views across to Blencathra (the best views of my favourite mountain).

-St John’s in the Vale sits to the south of Blencathra and to the west of the long Helvellyn ridge and is usually visited only as a short cut from Threlkeld on to the main spine road between Keswick & Windermere.
-This is a shame because it is an exceptionally attractive glaciated valley which is certainly worthy of further exploration.
-The northern end of the valley holds some nostalgic affection for me as the narrow and now impassable road that passes the pretty church of St Johns (built in 1845 although there is evidence of a church being on the grounds in the 16th century) used to convey the family Smith to visit my parent’s friends at a beautifully situated cottage at Shaw Bank under Great Rigg.
+St John’s in the Vale sits to the south of Blencathra and to the west of the long Helvellyn ridge.
+It is usually visited only as a short cut from Threlkeld on to the main spine road between Keswick & Windermere.
+This is a shame because it is an exceptionally attractive glaciated valley worthy of further exploration.
+The northern end of the valley holds some nostalgic affection for me.
+The narrow and now impassable road that passes the pretty church of St Johns (built in 1845 although there is evidence of a church being on the grounds in the 16th century) used to convey the family Smith to visit our friends (the Crowdys).
+Theylived in one of the beautifully situated cottages at Shaw Bank under High Rigg.

 My memories of these days was the hairpins on the road which appeared too demanding for my dad’s old Ford Escort and, once at our friend’s cottage, spending hours messing about on the slopes of High Rigg.
 Today there is a lovely walk that passes the church (and the neighbouring Youth Centre) before passing over Low Rigg to Tewet Tarn.
-The views from Low Rigg of Skiddaw and Blencathra are excellent, particularly out of season when the A66 has less traffic upon it.
+The views from Low Rigg of Skiddaw and Blencathra are excellent.
+They are at their best out of season when the A66 has less traffic upon it.
 St John’s in the Vale is worthy of extra exploration.

 Turn left at the church and head up High Rigg if you have the time and energy.
 A real shaggy dog peak so typical of the Lake District.